By Richard Stim, Attorney

 In addition, your application must be accompanied by:

+Trademark applications are carefully reviewed by the USPTO's trademark examiners before they are granted.
 Note that not every trademark you might desire will be approved.
 The USPTO will not register any marks that contain:

 The USPTO publishes the trademark in the Official Gazette (an online publication of the USPTO).
 The Gazette states that the trademark is a candidate for registration; this provides existing trademark owners with an opportunity to object to the registration.